This is from Kate Wicker:

 They are rooted in love; they are rooted in God.
 And when the messes, exhaustion, wayward children, plumbing malfunctions, and profusely shedding dogs seem too much to bear, they’re not afraid to cry out and ask for help.

-This post was not only inspired by a tough day in the trenches but also by this quote in Donna-Marie Cooper O’Boyle’s newest book Rooted in Love: Our Calling as Catholic Women The Suffering Mother {Rooted in Love Blog Tour & Giveaway}:
+This post was not only inspired by a tough day in the trenches but also by this quote in Donna-Marie Cooper O’Boyle’s newest book Rooted in Love: Our Calling as Catholic Women:

 About the book: Donna-Marie marbles plenty of personal stories into this encouraging volume and closes each chapter with discussion questions as well as a prayer.
-Rooted in Love The Suffering Mother {Rooted in Love Blog Tour & Giveaway} is a gentle invitation to embrace your calling as a Catholic woman.
+Rooted in Love is a gentle invitation to embrace your calling as a Catholic woman.

 My Advent gift to you is a chance to win a copy of the book.
 Leave a comment below to enter to win.
 Contest ends December 15th at 8 pm EST. If you share this post on Facebook or Twitter, you’ll glean additional entries.
 Please leave a comment for each separate action so if you share on FB and Twitter, leave three separate comments (one for your general entry, on for FB, and one for Twitter).